-Now that we have established the crucial role of bacteria for the functioning of this process, we can discuss the two types of bacteria that can carry out the job.
-On one hand, you have anaerobic bacteria that don’t need oxygen to survive and on the other hand, you have aerobic bacteria who do.
+Now that we have established the crucial role of bacteria in the functioning of this process, we can discuss the two types of bacteria that can carry out the job.
+On one hand, you have anaerobic bacteria that don’t need oxygen to survive and on the other hand, you have aerobic bacteria that do.
 The process carried out by each type of bacteria is slightly different which is why there are multiple sewage treatment options.

-Anaerobic systems: septic systems traditionally work with an absence of oxygen, that is, with anaerobic bacteria.
+septic systems traditionally work with an absence of oxygen, that is, with anaerobic bacteria.
 This type of system is more affordable and required less maintenance than aerobic septic systems.
-Yet, they can produce a rotten egg-like smell and they do need to be emptied for often.
+Yet, they can produce a rotten egg-like smell and they do need to be emptied often.
 In addition to the smell and inconvenience of having them emptied regularly, the effluent from septic tanks must be released to a drain away for further treatment, rather than being released straight into a body of water.

 Are Cesspools And Septic Tanks The Same?

 The straight answer is no. Cesspools simply store sewage and don’t treat it nor release it into the environment.
 For this reason, they need to be emptied on a regular basis which is very costly.
 They use to act as an extra pit for septic tanks but they are no longer very common due to their impracticality.

 Is There A Better Solution To Septic Tanks?